|

 Commentary

-Liam Kennedy, remarks on Charts Ireland from the Union to Catholc Emancipation (London 1910), in which the author weighs what he considers industrial damage done by the Union with agricultural benefit and finds himself unable to strike an overall balance between gains and losses - which Kennedy characterises as a most unusual position given the weight of unionist and nationalist orthodoxies by this date.
+Liam Kennedy, remarks on Charts Ireland from the Union to Catholc Emancipation (London 1910), in which the author weighs what he considers industrial damage done by the Union with agricultural benefit and finds himself unable to strike an overall balance between gains and losses - an attitude which Kennedy characterises as a most unusual position given the weight of unionist and nationalist orthodoxies by this date.
 (See The Union of Ireland and Britain, 1801-1921, in Colonialism, Religion and Nationalism in Ireland, IIS/QUB 1996, p.59.)

 [ top ]